-Oak trees are some of the largest, most stately trees in many landscapes and yards.
-While oaks are generally hardy trees that withstand a variety of conditions, some problems can cause the branches on these giants of the landscape to wither and die.
-Dead branches are often a sign of poor growing conditions, illness or pest infestations.
-Prompt treatment can help reduce damage and promote proper growth.
+An oak tree might be the largest, most stately and most impressive tree in your yard ... until it starts failing and you notice dying oak tree branches nestled in among its living branches.
+While oaks are generally hardy trees that are able to withstand a variety of conditions, some problems can cause the branches on these giants of the landscape to wither and die.

 Recognize Oak Wilt

 Ceratocystis fagacearum, commonly called oak wilt, is a fungus that affects oak trees, especially in the central and eastern United States.
 Oak wilt affects both red and white oaks but is more common in red oaks.
 This deadly disease first appears as wilting of the leaves in the late spring and early summer.
 Dead leaves fall from the tree and cause heavy areas of defoliation, leaving the oak branches bare.
 Dead branches often develop dark streaks below the bark.

 This fungus enters the trees through open wounds.
 Protect damaged oaks with tree wound dressings to minimize the risk of oak wilt disease.
 Oak wilt can be fatal to an oak, so even this treatment may be insufficient to save a dying oak.